A Fair Loss Function for Network Pruning: Model Training and Pruning Parameters

 The ResNet-34 \cite{resnet} Fitzpatrick17k model was trained for 30 epochs using the AdamW \cite{adamw} optimizer with an initial learning rate of 0.001 and a CosineAnnealingLR learning rate scheduler with $T_{max} = 30$ \cite{cosine}.
 A batch size of 64 was used.
 The model was initialized using the provided ImageNet weights from \textit{torchvision}.
 All parameters in layers except the final fully connected layer were frozen for the first 5 epochs after which they were unfrozen with a learning rate equal to 0.001 times the global learning rate.

 The EfficientNet V2 Medium \cite{tan2021} Fitzpatrick17k model was trained for 30 epochs using the AdamW \cite{adamw} optimizer with an initial learning rate of 0.001 and a CosineAnnealingLR learning rate scheduler with $T_{max} = 30$ \cite{cosine}.
 A batch size of 32 was used.
-The model was initialized using the provided ImageNet weights from the \textit{torchvision}.
+The model was initialized using the provided ImageNet weights from \textit{torchvision}.
 All parameters in layers except the final fully connected layer were frozen for the first 5 epochs after which they were unfrozen with a learning rate equal to 0.01 times the global learning rate.

+The ResNet-56 \cite{resnet} CIFAR-10 model was built using the implementation from \citet{idelbayev}.
+The model was trained for 200 epochs using the AdamW \cite{adamw} optimizer with an initial learning rate of 0.1 for the final fully connected layer and 0.01 for all other parameters.
+The learning rate was multiplied by a factor of 0.1 at epochs 100, 150 and 175.
+A batch size of 256 was used.

+The EfficientNet V2 Small \cite{tan2021} CIFAR-10 model was trained for 10 epochs with an initial learning rate of 0.001 and a CosineAnnealingLR learning rate scheduler with $T_{max} = 10$ \cite{cosine}.
+A batch size of 128 was used.
+The model was initialized using the provided ImageNet weights from \textit{torchvision}.
+All parameters in layers except the final fully connected layer were frozen for the first 5 epochs after which they were unfrozen with a learning rate equal to 0.01 times the global learning rate.

-The parameter values used for our AutoBot \cite{castells} implementation can be found in Table \ref{tab:prune_ab}. $\beta_{AB}$ and $\gamma_{AB}$ refer to the parameters used by the AutoBot method to control the balance between the different terms of its loss function.
+The parameter values used for our AutoBot \cite{castells} implementation can be found in Table \ref{tab:prune_ab}. $\beta_{AB}$ refers to the parameter used by the AutoBot method to control the balance between the different terms of its loss function.

 The parameter values used for our Taylor \cite{molchanov2017} implementation can be found in Table \ref{tab:prune_taylor}. $f_\textrm{prune}$ refers to the frequency of the pruning.
 That is, the number of batch iterations between the pruning of filters. $N_\textrm{filters}$ refers to the number of convolutional filters that are pruned in each pruning instance.